pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 ## Optimize schema design

-If you still can't get better performance based on SQL performance tuning, you may need to check your schema design and data read model to avoid transaction conflicts and hotspots.
+If you still cannot get better performance based on SQL performance tuning, you may need to check your schema design and data read model to avoid transaction conflicts and hotspots.

 ### Transaction conflicts